 Leave No 'Sahariya' Behind

 The Sahariya tribe is one of the Particularly Vulnerable Tribal Group (PVTG), and is among the most disadvantaged and vulnerable population groups in the country.
-The six-lakh population is spread across Madhya Pradesh, Rajasthan, Uttar Pradesh and sprinkled in a few other states.
+The six-lakh population (Census 2011) is spread across Madhya Pradesh, Rajasthan, Uttar Pradesh and sprinkled in a few other states.
 Predominantly forest dwellers, they live in remote locations and make their living from forest produce, additionally cultivating small plots of land and work as landless labourers.
 Seasonal migration is also common.
 Being among the most vulnerable and disadvantaged communities, they should have a priority call on state support and resources.
 However, the services do not adequately reach out to them and they lack the information and awareness to access essential entitlements.

 The ‘100 Hotspots: Snapshot of socially excluded and vulnerable population groups and SDGs in India’ collaborated with NISHWARTH (Nishwarth Sarthak Prayas Avem Pariwar Kalyan Samiti), which has a 30 year history of working with the Sahariya community in Madhya Pradesh.
 In 2018, The 100 Hotspots gathered data from 100 households in the community through community volunteers to assess the status of SDGs in the community.
 Mr Brijendra Singh, the chief functionary of NISHWARTH has in-depth knowledge about the community.